Sixtey7/FJ-Backend/README.md

 * From the command line, run the command
     * sudo -u postgres createdb fjdb
 * Then create the user by running the command
-    * sudo -u postgres createuser fjuser
+    * sudo -u postgres createuser -P fjuser
 * Then login as postgres to psql
     * sudo -u postgres psql postgres
 * Run the command